lych1233/compactDRL/README.md

 - Some tricks are not implemented for the sake of simplicity and clarity, and thus the performance may be worse than the best implementation
 - Hyperparameters are not tuned vary carefully, but we ensure the performance is closed to the best baseline
 - Currently it only supports environments with either simple discrete action space or one-dimensional vectorized continuous action space
-- RNN-based models are not suportted for an elegant implementation (becasue of my limited coding skills to make it simple)
+- RNN-based models are not suportted for an elegant implementation (becasue of my limited coding skills, I do not design a simple framework to include RNN-based models)

 ## Structure

     ├── drl   // Different algorithms
+        ├── dqn
         ├── a2c // Use a2c for illustration, others follow exactly the same structure
             ├── main.py // Basic controller
             ├── agent.py // An a2c agent including both decision making and learning